mrme77/recommender-engines/README.md

 pd.set_option('display.max_colwidth', 800)
 ```
 ### Deployment
-<ul> - Reccomendations_with_IBM.ipynb: Jupyter Notebook containings most of the code with the exception of testing code.
+<ul>Reccomendations_with_IBM.ipynb: Jupyter Notebook containings most of the code with the exception of testing code.</ul>
-<ul> - Data: This folder containes the datasets used in the Jupyter Notebook.</ul>
+<ul>Data: This folder containes the datasets used in the Jupyter Notebook.</ul>

 Other files:
 - reccomender_functions.py: example code previuoly developed.